Please ensure Javascript is enabled for purposes of website accessibility About APES Platform | IUCN PSG SGA

 Lars Kulik

 He is an independent consultant and guest researcher at the Senckenberg Museum of Natural History in Görlitz.
-He has played a vital role in advancing the A.P.E.S.
-Database and Wiki, contributing significantly to their development.
-He generously supplies all the necessary code for cleaning, standardizing, and extracting data from both the A.P.E.S.
-Database and Wiki.
+He has played a vital role in advancing the APES Database and Atlas, contributing significantly to their development.
+He generously supplies all the necessary code for cleaning, standardizing, and extracting data from both the APES Database and APES Atlas.
 Furthermore, he took charge of designing the website and assumed responsibility for its maintenance, as well as overseeing the regular updates of the database report.
+He is also responsible for statistical modelling in the group's scientific projects.
+He shares his expertise with interested parties in workshops.

 Jessi Junker

 She is a postdoctoral researcher at Re:wild and affiliated with the German Centre for Integrative Biodiversity Research (iDiv) in Leipzig, is rooted in her impactful work in Liberia, where she conducted a nationwide chimpanzee survey for her PhD.
 Collaborating with the Conservation Evidence team at the University of Cambridge, Jessi also led to the assessment of primate conservation effectiveness and explored the impact of the 2014/2015 West African Ebola crisis on agricultural production and livelihoods.
-Currently, Jessi leads a key task in a project funded by the US Fish & Wildlife Service, aiming to assess great ape conservation effectiveness and strengthen the evidence base for their preservation.
+Currently, Jessi leads a key task in a project aiming to assess great ape conservation effectiveness and strengthen the evidence base for their preservation.

 Working Group Members: